 Applicants must have a high school diploma or GED and be legally able to work in the U.S. Prior customer service experience is preferred.

 There are no fees associated with applying to or being hired by Sitel.
-Agents must submit information for a criminal background and credit check and submit to a drug test, but Sitel pays the costs associated with these.
+Agents must submit information for a criminal background and credit check and submit to a drug test, but Sitel pays the costs.

 However, like any home call center job there is the cost of maintaining a call center home office.